-BBS Limited (BBSL), domiciled in Botswana, was first established as a building society under the Building Societies Act, during December 1976 primarily to be involved in property finance and the provision of services in connection therewith.
+BBS Limited (BBSL) domiciled in Botswana was first established as a building society under the Building Societies Act during December 1976 primarily to be involved in property finance and the provision of services in connection therewith.
 Its philosophy was the provision of affordable property finance and attractive investment returns through the efficient utilisation of resources in the spirit of teamwork for the benefit of all stakeholders.

-On 26 April 2018, Botswana Building Society was converted into a company limited by shares, under the name BBS Limited.
-As of November 2018, BBSL was in the process of applying for a banking licence in terms of Section 6 of the Banking Act.
-If the licence is granted, the Company will be the first bank in Botswana to be majority owned and controlled by citizens of Botswana.
-Even though BBSL has converted legally from a building society into a company, until it is issued with a commercial banking license by the Bank of Botswana (BOB), it will continue to conduct the business of a building society.
+On 26 April 2018 Botswana Building Society was converted into a company limited by shares under the name BBS Limited.
+During the year under review, the company applied for a banking license in terms of section 6 of the Banking Act.
+As at the date of this report, the company's application had been approved with conditions to be met before a commercial banking license can be granted.
+If the licence is granted the Company will be the first bank in Botswana to be majority owned and controlled by citizens of Botswana.
+Even though BBSL has converted legally from a building society into a company until it is issued with a commercial banking license by the Bank of Botswana (BOB) it will continue to conduct the business of a building society.